|

 stone

-receded to its previous alter-level
+receded to its previous altar-level

 height.